 Eczema can often be managed by maintaining good skin care habits and preventing anything that could trigger flare-ups.
 However, it’s still possible to experience occasional flare-ups from time to time.

 People of color who have eczema have a higher risk of developing a condition called post-inflammatory dyspigmentation.
 This is a noticeable change in skin pigmentation, which can be either:

 - hyperpigmentation, in which an area is darker than the surrounding skin

 - hypopigmentation, which is when an area is lighter than the surrounding skin

 Often, eczema in people of color, especially Black people, can appear darker than the surrounding skin, feel dry or thickened to the touch, and is intensely itchy.
 You may also have other symptoms, like dark circles under your eyes and bumps around hair follicles.

 Eczema can be more severe in people of color, leading to potentially permanent pigmentation changes or skin thickening.
-Because of this, taking steps to both manage the condition and seek care for it is very important.
+Because of this, taking steps to manage the condition and seek care for it is very important.